Friday, February 1, 2013

-1. Add the fish to the preserved tomatoes and boil.
+1. Add the fish to the preserved tomatoes and fry in oil with other ingredients.
+Very easy!.

 To see how I preserve my tomatoes, GO HERE